-The school is responsible for verifying the accuracy of the financial data used to calculate the student's estimated family contribution (EFC).
+The school is responsible for verifying the accuracy of the financial data used to calculate the student aid index (SAI).
 The U.S. Department of Education randomly selects students for verification, the school may also select a student for verification.
 Verification must be completed before your financial aid awards will be determined.
-If there is a difference between your FAFSA and the verification information that is provided to the financial aid office, we will make corrections to the FAFSA and recalculate your EFC.
+If there is a difference between your FAFSA and the verification information that is provided to the financial aid office, we will make corrections to the FAFSA and recalculate your SAI.
 Once the verification process has been completed, students will be sent an award letter noting any changes in aid resulting from the verification process.